Knowing how to handle booking requests is key to your success on Peerspace.

-In the event you’re having trouble accessing your Peerspace inbox to take action, please reply to let us know.
+In the event you’re having trouble accessing your Peerspace inbox to take action, please contact us by clicking here to let us know.
 We’d be glad to look into any technical issues and ensure you’re set up for continued success.

 For more information on the Peerspace booking flow, see What happens when I receive a booking request?